kolonialno/oida/README.md

 Oida expects the code to be structured with a project as the top package and then apps as submodules below this.
-Sub-services are a group of apps that are freely allowed to import from each other.Sub-services are defined in a `confservices.py` file.
+Sub-services are a group of apps that are freely allowed to import from each other.
+Sub-services are defined in a `confservices.py` file.

 Here's an example project structure: